firavoyage/blogging/projects.md

   - various themes
 powered by voyage

-- `firascript` simplicity of javascript
+- `firascript` simplicity of a script
 > another javascript dialect
 > -> /firascript
   - inspired by